Market Analysts see SoFi Technologies Inc. [SOFI] gaining to $9. Time to buy?

 Trading performance analysis for SOFI stock

-SoFi Technologies Inc. [SOFI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.10.
-With this latest performance, SOFI shares dropped by -17.57% in over the last four-week period, additionally sinking by -48.36% over the last 6 months – not to mention a drop of -69.27% in the past year of trading.
+SoFi Technologies Inc. [SOFI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.66.
+With this latest performance, SOFI shares dropped by -19.06% in over the last four-week period, additionally sinking by -38.30% over the last 6 months – not to mention a drop of -69.45% in the past year of trading.

 SoFi Technologies Inc. [SOFI]: An earnings per share (EPS) analysis